Home Abstracts » Call for Abstracts

 Present your work at the 45th FEBS Congress

 The Congress Organizing Committee is pleased to invite you to submit an abstract for consideration for the 45th FEBS Congress.
-Abstracts must be submitted via the online participant portal, before the deadlines explained below.
+Abstracts must be submitted via the online participant portal, before March 11, 2021.
 Abstract topics can be seen here.

-Submitted abstracts can be considered for oral presentations (as ‘Short Talks’ in the Symposia or as ‘Speed Talks’ in Speed Talk Sessions) and for poster presentations.
+Submitted research abstracts can be considered for oral presentations (as ‘Short Talks’ in the Symposia or as ‘Speed Talks’ in Speed Talk Sessions) and for poster presentations.
 Posters will be organized by topic, and opportunities for presenters to discuss their work with interested participants will be provided by designated poster sessions in the Congress schedule.
-FEBS Press Poster Prizes will be awarded during the event.
+FEBS Press Poster Prizes, and FEBS Open Bio Speed Talk prizes, will be awarded during the event.

-Accepted abstracts will be displayed on the Congress website and app, and collated in an online supplement of FEBS Open Bio.
+Accepted abstracts will be displayed on the Congress website and the virtual Congress platform, and collated in an online supplement of FEBS Open Bio.
 Abstracts appearing in the FEBS Open Bio supplement will be included individually in the Conference Proceedings Citation Index published by Web of Science.

 - Abstracts must be submitted in English.